Call Us Today! 440-808-8888

 Individual parts and containers of parts can be serialized at line-side.
 2D serial numbers on parts can be read by vision sensors as the parts are counted and packed.
 Part serial numbers are linked to the container serial number in which they are packed.
 The container serial is linked to production details including machine, run date, lot, shift, etc., providing detailed traceability.

 Error-proof processes in Re-work are critical for quality control and reliable traceability.
 A vision sensor can count the parts leaving production, while identifying good vs. scrap.
 By interfacing to a conveyor, good parts can be diverted for packing and labeling; scrap parts diverted for re-work.
 The re-work parts are controlled via serial number on the Part /Container.
 Serial numbers provide accurate traceability.

 Partial containers available for Re-pack / Re-work are controlled via serial number, as are non-standard pack counts at End of Run / End of Shift.
 The container serial number is linked to its contents, including serialized part numbers, quantity, lot and production details.
 Includes functionality for Honda batch.

 Vision sensors can confirm that the Parts / Components received from your Vendor are correct per the Vendor’s labels, to prevent re-pack errors caused by a Vendor mis-labeling their parts, and to simplify error-proofing processes.

 As serialized container labels are printed, the label data is stored in the SPEDE label database for tracking and traceability.
-The label data is also sent to your release accounting system for customer shipping.
-Optionally, other transaction data can be sent to your host including production, inventory QC, warehouse, OEE and more.
+The label data is sent to your Release Accounting system for customer shipping.
+Other transaction data can be sent to your host ERP, EDI and OEE systems including production, inventory QC, warehouse and more.